Skip to content

 Analyze the newest Facebook and LinkedIn Ads results against the entire performance of ads to compare focusing on Cost per click and Cost per conversion.

-Select Zapier Tables from the list of options, then search for and select the right table from the list of generated options.
+Next, click the + Add tool icon, then select Zapier Tables from the list of options.
+Click Data integration and then you can search for and select the right table from the list of generated options.
 Click Add data source and wait for it to sync.
 It will appear in your Instructions field, like so:

 Next up, tell your agent what you want it to do next.
 In the Instructions field, add additional guidelines, like: